 Start Medtronic pump¶

 You should definitely test your basals, ISFs, carb ratios, and DIA all over again now that you’ve switched pumps and infusion sets.
-If those settings aren’t correct, looping isn’t a good idea.
+Expect for your settings to change when switching pumps and when beginning to close the loop.

 There are a couple areas in the pump that will need to be set specifically in order to allow OpenAPS to loop.
 Since you are going to be looping soon, you might as well set them correctly in your pump now: